 A part of a flower.
 The tube through which pollen travels to reach the ovary.

-Planting fast growing vegetable plants a designated time apart so that you can enjoy continuous harvest through the season.
+Planting fast-growing vegetable plants a designated time apart so that you can enjoy a continuous harvest through the season.

 Plants that are able to use their leaves or stems to retain water which can be used later during times of drought.
 These types of plants are typically characterized by “fat” juicy leaves and stems.

 An offshoot that comes off the root of a plant.

 A mineral that is added to the soil in order to lower the pH of the soil.
 It also helps with growing more disease resistant plants.

 A method used to break a plant out of a dormant state.

 Soil that is very alkaline and has a high pH.